YangBo0411/aircraft-detection/README.md

 ![dataset](https://github.com/YangBo0411/aircraft-detection/blob/main/dataset.png)

-· All images and their associated annotations in CORS-ADD can be used for academic purposes only, but any commercial use is prohibited.
+· All images in dataset can be used for academic purposes only, but any commercial use is prohibited.
 ## Results

 <div class="WordSection1" style="layout-grid:15.6pt">